vtomilin/q-socket/README.md

 _Q-Socket_ makes using Node sockets under [q](http://documentup.com/kriskowal/q/) and [q-connection](https://github.com/kriskowal/q-connection) easier by providing the following functions:

-##listen(args)
+##listen(args, onconnected)
+Returns a promise object, to be `fulfilled` when underlying server port gets gracefully closed; or `rejected`, if the server port generates an error or if unsufficient arguments were given to `listen`.

-Returns a promise object, which will be notified with 'progress' handler invoked (with the accepted socket) every time a connection is made to the underlying port.
+`onconnected` callback will be invoked with accepted socket object every time a connection is made to the underlying server port.

 ###Arguments
 `args` is an object, specifying the following properties: